wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     <br>
     <br>
-    The lands are generated using these monster lists:<br>
+    All the monsters named above are described and credited in these lists:<br>
     <ol>
     <li><a href="https://saltygoo.github.io/list/arctic">Cold climate monster list</a></li>
     <li><a href="https://saltygoo.github.io/list/desert">Desert climate monster list</a></li>